yamcs/yamcs-studio/docs/widgets/_props/actions.rst

 Actions (``actions``)
-    Executable actions attached to this widget.
+    Executable :doc:`/actions/index` attached to this widget.